Extensible Storage Engine Architecture

 One of the primary functions of ESE is to keep the database tree balanced at all times.
 The process of balancing the tree is finished when all the pages are either split or merged.
 As you can see in the following figure, the same number of nodes is always at the root level of the tree as is at the leaf level of the tree.
 Therefore, the tree is balanced.

-The definition of these tables and their associated B+trees is stored in another B+tree, named the system catalog.
+The definition of these tables and their associated B-trees is stored in another B-tree, named the system catalog.
 Loss of the system catalog is a serious problem.
-Therefore, ESE keeps two identical copies of this B+tree in each database.
+Therefore, ESE keeps two identical copies of this B-tree in each database, one starting at page four and the other starting at page 24.

 When a page becomes almost full, about half the data is put on a secondary page and an extra key is put in the secondary page's parent page.
 This process is performed unless the parent page is also full.
 In this event, the parent page is split, and a pointer is added to this page's parent page.
 Ultimately, every pointer page up to the root block might need to be split.
 If the root block needs to be split, an additional level of pages is inserted into the tree.
 Figuratively speaking, the tree grows in height.